clarayliu09/jarvis-visualization-demo/README.md

 # JARVIS Visualization Demo
 An interactive visualization and replay dashboard for analyzing token generation performance.

 This project was developed during my internship at Northeastern University.
-The demo uses results provided by the research that are not included in this repository.
+The demo uses results provided by the research team that are not included in this repository.

 ## Features
 The project has two Streamlit applications: